 Later, Dr. Ambres visits Cicada’s house and finds him passed out.
 She brings him around, but he remains stubborn and once again refuses her help, declaring that his injuries are making him stronger.

-Eventually, Cecile pulls herself back together and returns to the FEMA site with Ralph.
+Eventually, Cecille pulls herself back together and returns to the FEMA site with Ralph.
 She accuses the man of being a con artist committing insurance fraud.
-This time the guy quakes in his boots and gives Cecile the list he wanted.
+This time the guy quakes in his boots and gives Cecille the list he wanted.

 Iris, Nora and Sherloque follow a separate trail in search of the satellite core.
 Their relationship newly mended, Nora is a little too clingy with her mom.